Updated 5 June 2020

 For the rest of this term all physical lectures and classes for taught undergraduate and postgraduate programmes will be cancelled.
 This includes laboratory and other practical classes.
 So far as possible, teaching will be delivered online.

 We have also established a central and dedicated helpdesk for all staff and students with questions about online learning and teaching systems and can help staff transfer teaching online.
-Please email email@example.com and we will get back to you as quickly as possible.
+Please fill in this enquiry form and we will get back to you as quickly as possible.
 For further staff information on taking your teaching and learning online, visit the digital practice website.

-The University Executive Group will continue to keep the position under careful and regular review in these very difficult and fast-moving times, and will ensure that clear guidance on the arrangements for next term (due to begin on 27 April) will be sent to all staff and all students by email (and announced on this website) by Friday 17 April.
+The University Executive Group will continue to keep the position under careful and regular review in these very difficult and fast-moving times, and more information for the academic year 2020-21 will be shared later in the week commencing 8 June.